 Climate change is now a major universal challenge and needs urgent attention.
-The impacts of climate change are not only restricted to the physical and climatological events like changing weather patterns, heavy rainfalls, floods, hurricanes, droughts, wildfires, heat stress, food and water shortages etc. but also has a major impact on individual and public health.
+The impacts of climate change are not only restricted to the physical and climatological events like changing weather patterns, heavy rainfalls, floods, hurricanes, droughts, wildfires, heat stress, food and water shortages etc. but also has a major impact on human health.

 The growing poor air quality in urban areas is increasing due to industrial and vehicular emissions, burning coal from power plants thereby producing smog.
 Air pollution causes some 4.3 million deaths every year.
 The direct damage cost to health is estimated to be between US$ 2-4 billion/year by 2030.
 It is assessed that due to weak health infrastructure, developing countries will be the worst affected.